Medical Error Proves Third Leading Cause of Death in U.S.

 Annual Death Statistics as a Result of a Medical Error

-• Poor care coordination.
+• Poor care coordination

-• Fragmented insurance networks.
+• Fragmented insurance networks

-• Unwarranted variation in physician practice patterns or lack of accountability.
+• Unwarranted variation in physician practice patterns or lack of accountability

 Payment of Medical Malpractice Claims Continues to Decline

-At USClaims, we offer pre-settlement funding, if a case is qualified for pre-settlement funding then we would purchase a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
-USClaims only gets paid if a case is won or has reached a settlement!
+For cases that qualify for funding, USClaims purchases a portion of the proceeds of the anticipated court judgment or settlement for some cash now.
+We only get paid upon a successful claim or settlement!
 Apply now or call us today at 1-877-USCLAIMS to learn more.

 Share: